-Now through Jan.
-9 – The beautiful Meritage Resort & Spa in Napa is hosting an absolutely spectacular winter village throughout the holiday season.
+Nov.
+17-Jan.
+7 – The beautiful Meritage Resort & Spa in Napa is hosting an absolutely spectacular winter village throughout the holiday season.
 Merry Meritage is a gorgeous sparkling winter escape in wine country, complete with an ice rink, fire pits and s’mores, VIP igloos, Santa story time, and much more.
-Read on to discover some of our favorite experiences.

 San Francisco is the place to be for holiday-themed concerts, performances, and shows.
 Read on for our favorite performances coming up this winter, ranging from jaw-dropping orchestral numbers to kid-friendly daytime shows.